Yasar05/Gen-ai-interview-Questions-and-answers/06-rag-retrieval/README.md

 ### 77. What is the difference between RAG and fine-tuning?

 **Answer:**
+RAG gives the model external knowledge at runtime.
+Fine-tuning puts knowledge inside the model’s weights during training.

+“RAG and fine-tuning solve different problems.
+RAG retrieves relevant information from an external knowledge base at runtime and injects it into the prompt, so the model always works with fresh, grounded data without retraining.
+Fine-tuning, on the other hand, updates the model’s weights using labeled training data so the knowledge and behavior become permanent inside the model.
+RAG is best for dynamic, private, and frequently updated data, while fine-tuning is best for controlling style, behavior, and domain-specific patterns.
+In production, they are often used together.”

 **RAG (Retrieval-Augmented Generation):**
 - **Method**: Retrieve relevant information, then generate